IPS programme for the African States

 - Copy of passport or ID card;

-- Letter of recommendation in German or English (from a university professor or employer, assessing the applicant’s qualification for the programme).
+- Recent letter of recommendation in German or English (from a university professor or employer, assessing the applicant’s qualification for the programme).

-Please apply online to the German mission in your country!
+Please apply online to the German diplomatic mission of your home country

 The parliamentary coordination is in the responsibility of the Rapporteur Group on International Exchange Programmes.
 The President of the German Bundestag is patron of the IPS program.